Uniform beret: Philippines

-Black berets are worn by the Philippine National Police's Special Action Force and the Special Operations Group of the Philippine Coast Guard.
+Black berets are worn by the Philippine National Police's Special Action Force and the Special Operations Group of the Philippine Coast Guard, while some other Non-commissioned PNP officers wear blue berets when in a specific event.

 Poland

 The Polish Police Anti-Terrorist Units wear dark blue berets.
 Dark blue berets are also worn by other Police special units such as pyrotechnics.
 Polish Border Guards wear light green berets.

 Portugal

 In Portugal, the beret is worn by a number of civil security forces and emergency organizations.
 The colors worn are:

 Singapore

 Black berets were worn by all members of the Singapore Police Force until 1969, when the peaked cap was introduced.
 The beret was, however, retained for specialist forces, such as officers of the Special Operations Command (SOC) and the Police Coast Guard, as well as the Gurkha Contingent.
 A dark blue beret is worn, although the Police Tactical Unit of the SOC switched to red berets in 2005.
 The Gurkha Contingent began wearing khaki-coloured berets from 2006.
 TransCom (Public Transport Security Command) officers wear light grey berets.

 Members of the Singapore Civil Defence Force attached to a headquarters element, or on overseas missions, also wear black berets.
 These are adorned with the SCDF crest, and may sport a flash in certain specialist units, such as the Rescue Dog Unit and the elite Disaster Assistance and Rescue Team.

 Auxiliary police officers of Certis CISCO and Aetos Security Management don dark blue berets when performing escort and other high-risk duties, as do specialist forces of the Singapore Prison Service.
 In addition, student cadets of uniformed youth organizations such as the National Cadet Corps also wear berets of different colours.
 National Cadet Corps has three distinct beret colours for each of its services (Land, Sea and Air), these are NCC Green, NCC Black and NCC Blue for each service respectively.
 The National Police Cadet Corps wears their own separate dark blue berets, while National Civil Defence Cadet Corps wears their separate black beret.